Best 8 Weight Fly Rod – Top 10 of 2023

 Why we picked it:

-The Hardy Ultralite fly rod is the latest addition to the company’s long line of products.
+The Hardy Ultralite (read our in-depth review here) fly rod is the latest addition to the company’s long line of products.
 The Ultralite is integrated with the patented Sintrix NSX technology, which allows the company to manufacture fly rods that have a considerably reduced prepreg weights.
 Sintrix is a combination of Hardy’s lightweight rod materials that allows for streamlined modifications without compromising the rod’s overall performance and strength.
 We particularly liked the green finish of the blank which gives Hardy rods this special look and feel.

 The Hardy Ultralite also features titanium REC coils with ceramic-lined guides, which makes the rod more lightweight and consistently practical.
 From a casting performance standpoint we were a little surprised as to how much punch this rod delivers – good job, Hardy!
 Instead of carbon fiber, the reel seat is made from burlwood, which lowers the weight of the blank.